 Welcome to the homepage for the #MigraineChat Twitter chat.
 This monthly chat will take place the first Monday of each month from 1-2pm eastern time (convert timezone).
 Each month we focus on one timely topic in the migraine community.

 #MigraineChat was originally hosted by Anna Eidt.
-With her blessing, I re-launched the chat with My Chronic Brain to reach those who might benefit most from camaraderie and sharing information about a range of migraine-related topics.
+With her blessing, I re-launched the chat in 2018 with My Chronic Brain to reach those who might benefit most from camaraderie and sharing information about a range of migraine-related topics.
 Now I host the chat with periodic co-hosts who offer insight into the monthly topic.
 To participate, join us over on Twitter each month by following: me (@beth_morton) and the hashtag #MigraineChat.
 You can also add a Google Calendar reminder:

 I typically have a few chats planned, but if you have topic ideas or want to contact me about a guest co-hosting opportunity, please feel free to reach out (contact me through the blog or on Twitter).